HuailinTang/search_algorithm_BFS_DFS/README.md

 # search_algorithm_BFS_DFS-Page_Rank

+Goal:
+Implement BFS and DFS search algorithm.
+Designing and implementing recursive functions.
+Understanding and implementing the page rank algorithm.

 comp614_module6.py: This contains several class definitions: Stack, Queue, and DiGraph.
 It also contains my implementation of the file_to_graph method, which you will need to use for testing and analysis.

 hw6.py: This is the code for the functions that I implemented for BFS, DFS, and Page Rank algorithm.